 Turkey has become an attractive centre for foreign investors thanks to its geopolitical position, rapidly growing economy, and increasing volume of international trade.
 However, international trade and investment often bring legal disputes.
 Turkey offers a range of legal mechanisms to effectively address disputes for foreign investors and companies.
 In this article, we explore the main methods of dispute resolution in Turkey, including litigation, arbitration, and mediation, highlighting their advantages and disadvantages.
+Disputes are a common part of life, whether in business, property transactions, or personal matters.
+In Turkey, there are multiple mechanisms available to resolve disputes, both formal and informal.
+Below is an overview of the key dispute resolution options available in Turkey.

 Dispute Resolution Mechanisms in Turkey